All Episodes

 You know, they did not bring any nuclear missiles.

-By the way, last night Palin gave a terrific answer on NATO that the drive-bys are trying to distort.
+By the way, last night, Palin gave a terrific answer on NATO that the drive-bys are trying to distort.

-Why she wants to start a war with No, it was Obama who said he would go to Pakistan regardless.
+No, it was Obama who said he would go to Pakistan regardless.

-For every instance that Palin talked about military engagement last night, you can find four corresponding Obama statements that he's made previously that are far that just reckless.
+For every instance that Palin talked about military engagement last night, you can find four corresponding Obama statements that he's made previously that are far just reckless.

 They are reckless and uninformed.

-Hers were reasoned, hers were thought out.
+Hers were thought out.

-Uh, do we have to perhaps defend Georgia?
+The question about Russia and NATO is when, say, Russia invades Georgia again, do we have to perhaps defend Georgia?

-She said perhaps so.
+She said, perhaps so.

 I mean, that's what the NATO agreement is.